 In addition to the building and land costs, our new locations require working capital, predominantly for inventories.
 Historically, we have negotiated extended payment terms from suppliers, reducing the working capital required and resulting in a high accounts payable to inventory ratio.
 We plan to continue leveraging our inventory purchases; however, our ability to do so may be limited by our vendors' capacity to factor their receivables from us.
 Certain vendors participate in financing arrangements with financial institutions whereby they factor their receivables from us, allowing them to receive payment on our invoices at a discounted rate.
 In recent years, we initiated a variety of strategic tests focused on increasing inventory availability, which increased our inventory per location.
 Many of our vendors have supported our initiative to update our product assortments by providing extended payment terms.
 These extended payment terms have allowed us to continue our high accounts payable to inventory ratio.
-We had an accounts payable to inventory ratio of 112.8% at August 27, 2016, 112.9% at August 29, 2015, and 114.9% at August 30, 2014.
-The decrease from fiscal 2014 to fiscal 2015 was driven by the inclusion of IMC in fiscal 2015.
+We had an accounts payable to inventory ratio of 107.4% at August 26, 2017, 112.8% at August 27, 2016, and 112.9% at August 29, 2015.
+The decrease from fiscal 2016 to fiscal 2017 was due to inventory growth and slowing inventory turns.